geonetwork/core-geonetwork/software_development/DEVELOPMENT.md

 * ``ServiceManager``, configured with serivces for ``Service`` dispatch
 * ``MonitorManager``, configured with ``Monitors`` to record statistics and monitor application services

-At the same time the Jeeves Framework is somewhat integrated with the Spring Framework:

-* ``JeevesDispatcherServlet`` takes care of dispatching requests to the spring-framework, but within a ``TransactionTask`` allowing commit / rollback in the event of failure.

 Each level of ``Jeeves`` is provided a context to interact with the rest of the application:

 * ``Logger``
 * ``BasicContext`` application access and bean discouvery
 * ``ServiceContext`` complete application access, in addition details of the current request, and user session

-* ``ServiceContext.AppHandlerServiceContext`` provided to core components allowing use utility methods expecting a service context to be avaialble.
-Designed to be shared no user session is available.
+## Spring Framework

+While the Element based Jeeves Framework forms the core application, a bridge is provided to the popular Spring Framework structured around inversion of control:

+* ``JeevesDispatcherServlet`` takes care of dispatching requests to the spring-framework, from a ``TransactionTask`` allowing commit / rollback in the event of failure.
+* ``ApplicationContextHolder`` provides a thread local for the current spring `ApplicationContext`

 ## Geonetwork